rain0r/ampd/README.md

 `ampd` has some shortcuts built in:

- * `<space>`: Pauses the current running song.
+ * `<space>` or `p`: Pauses the current running song.
 If the browser focus is on another button, that button may also be triggered.
  * `<arrow right>` Next song.
 If you previously set the volume with the mouse, the shortcut may instead *increase* the volume.
  * `<arrow left>`: Previous song.
 If you previously set the volume with the mouse, the shortcut may instead *decrease* the volume.
  * `f`: Sets the focus to the filter.
 This is enabled on both the `Queue` and `Browse` view.